qslab-unipr/aquaman-sp/README.md

 # SRBB-Based Quantum State Preparation

-We acknowledge the financial support from Spoke 10 - ICSC - "National Research Centre in High Performance Computing, Big Data and Quantum Computing", funded by European Union – NextGenerationEU.
+We acknowledge the financial support from Spoke 10 - ICSC - "National Research Centre in High Performance Computing, Big Data and Quantum Computing" and from PNRR MUR project PE0000023-NQSTI, both funded by European Union – NextGenerationEU.

 ## Description